codacy/docs/docs/organizations/organization-overview.md

 ## Last updated repositories

 The **Last updated repositories** list displays the last updated repositories, sorted by reverse date of the last update.
-Each card displays the date of the last update and the current grade of the repository.
+Each item displays the date of the last update and the current grade of the repository.

 Click **See all** to see all repositories in your organization.